apollographql/apollo/docs/source/tutorial/production.md

 [Apollo Engine](https://engine.apollographql.com), provides deep insights into your graph layer that enables you to understand, optimize, and control your graph service in production with confidence.

-Once you publish your schema to Apollo Engine, it becomes the basis for comparison for validating future schemas and avoiding breaking changes.
+Once we publish our schema to Apollo Engine, it becomes the basis for comparison for validating future schemas and avoiding breaking changes.
 Therefore, a schema should be re-published to Apollo Engine each time a new schema is deployed.

 Go ahead and install the `apollo` CLI via npm: